Schandroid243/Grocery_Dashboard_Flutter/README.md

 # Grocery Dashboard Flutter

-A **responsive admin dashboard** built with Flutter for managing the Grocery e-commerce platform.
+A **responsive admin dashboard** built with Flutter for managing the Ecomly e-commerce platform.
 It provides administrators with tools to manage products, users, and orders, with a clean architecture and API integration.

 ---